THIRTY young North Queenslanders are getting a head start in their careers after being signed on as new apprentices for Wilmar Sugar Australia.

 "Wilmar is one of the largest providers of apprenticeship opportunities in Queensland, with about 120 apprentices working at our sites at any one time," Mr Shipard said.

-Among the intake is Charters Towers locals Peter Walsh and Harry Baumgarten, who will work at the Pioneer Mill as a diesel fitter and at the Sarina BioEthanol Distillery as a boilermaker respectively.
+Among the intake are Charters Towers locals Peter Walsh and Harry Baumgarten, who will work at the Pioneer Mill as a diesel fitter and at the Sarina BioEthanol Distillery as a boilermaker respectively.

 Hughenden's Bradley Stevenson will work at the Pioneer Mill as a diesel fitter.